 The app gives you all the tools you could possibly require in order to keep organised and stay on top of tasks.
 You can write and save project ideas as notebooks, checklists, searchable notes and to-do lists.
 However, they needn’t just be text-based, as there’s the option of adding sketches, video, audio, PDFs and web clippings.

 Everything is synced across devices via the cloud, and you can use your smartphone’s camera to scan items such as business cards and handwritten notes.
 The premise here is that Evernote acts almost like a personal assistant.
-Premium plans cost £30 (around $37, AU$50) per year.
+The entry-level paid-for Plus plan cost £29.99 (around $40, AU$50) per year - so not much.